scflode/dev-proxy/README.md

 [traefik](https://traefik.io) that allows to have services with the same port running locally at once.

+The new version with dynamic multi database support can be previewed [here](https://github.com/scflode/dev-proxy/tree/0.2.x).

 ## Prerequisites

 In order to use the `dev-proxy` you need to have installed the following: